First login

 Budget is one of the first things to configure.
 Enter a daily limit in US dollars.
 When the daily spend crosses that number, Exolvra stops sending new LLM calls until the clock rolls over.

 Recommended defaults for a personal install: $5/day.
 For a team: $50/day and tune up from there.
-You can also set a monthly cap and per-session warnings later from Config → Budget & Security.
+You can also set a monthly cap and per-session warnings later from Settings → Budget.

 Step 4 — Review